Xyloidzzz/games-comp6370-lab1/README.md

 - **Actions**
   - **Take Screenshot**: Takes a screenshot of the current game state and saves it to ./Screenshots.
+  - **Change Peg Color**: Changes the color of the pegs between black and red.
+(Used mostly for demonstration purposes, linking between red and black is buggy.)
   - **Clear Board**: Clears the board of all pegs and links.
   - **Exit**: Exit the game.